sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/10-installation-tests.md

 1. Turn off all main circuit breaker, RCCBs
 2. Turn on all MCBs and switches
 3. Unplug all appliances
-4. Set the appropriate scale on the tester
+4. Set Function to $500\,\text{V}$ on the Megger.
+A higher voltage is used so that even minor insulation weaknesses can be noticed.
 5. Connect one probe to the earth bus bar
 6. Connect other probe to the live of the load
-7. Use $500\,\text{V}$ in the Megger.
-A higher voltage is used so that even minor insulation weaknesses can be noticed.
-8. Test the circuit
+7. Test the circuit

 If the reading is higher than $1\,\text{M}\Omega$, test is passed. $ $